 But for all of these movies, the crude violence is informative.
 It sets the tone of despair and importance of simple acts.
 You can see the real courageous and the cowards.
 The cost of the victory and the burden of the defeat.

 One of the major themes is about religion prejudice.
-It dedicates half of its time talking about how the military (and society in general) are very prejudicial against religious people, specially those fanatics.
+It dedicates half of its time talking about how the military (and society in general) are very prejudicial against religious people, especially those fanatics.
 It tries to convince that, despite the fanaticism, all people should be respected.
 Quite bold and powerful message in times that Muslim fanatics are doing so many terrorist acts.

-But the political argument was not about muslins, but about Gibson himself.
+But the political argument was not about Muslins, but about Gibson himself.
 It is well knowing that Mel is a very religious person.
 In the last past movies, he always touched the subject.
 Passion of the Christ and Apocalypto address some religions views and practices.
 I felt that Hacksaw Ridge, sometimes, seems to be made only for the purpose of justification of his own behavior and believes.

 I just watched and it is really good.
-Both the visuals and the high intense action are breath taking.
+Both the visuals and the high intense action are breathtaking.